lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * I personally tested the website on a Samsung Galaxy S22, a 9th generation iPad, an Asus Tuf Gaming A15 laptop and a Samsung Odyssey G5 34" curved monitor.

 # WAVE Web Accessibility Evaluation Tools Checker
+There was originally a contrast error on the Play Page caused by the blue and yellow coloured dots in the site title, which was resolved (see [Resolved Bugs](#resolved)).

-The one with all the questions - 'Friends' interactive trivia website returned no errors or contrast errors when tested using the WAVE Web Accessibility Evaluation Tools Checker.
+The one with all the questions - 'Friends' interactive trivia website subsequently returned no errors or contrast errors when tested using the WAVE Web Accessibility Evaluation Tools Checker.
 ## Homepage
 <h2 align="center"><img src="../assets/readme-images/wave-homepage.png" alt="Wave Homepage results"></h2>